cph/ep_postmaster/README.md

 ### Additional options when a Bounced Email comes in

-In your `/config/initializers/ep_postmaster.rb` file, you can specify an object or class that will handle the bounced_email notice after the email has been sent.
+In your `/config/initializers/ep_postmaster.rb` file, you can specify an object or class that will handle the bounced email notice after the notification has been sent.
 To do that, set the `bounced_email_handler` param:

 ```
 EpPostmaster.configure do |config|